microsoft/vscode-docs/docs/setup/raspberry-pi.md

 * Raspberry Pi 3 Model B/B+
 * Raspberry Pi 4 Model B
 * Raspberry Pi 400
+* Raspberry Pi Zero 2W

 While 1 GB of memory (RAM) meets the minimum system requirements, users will benefit from installing VS Code on a Raspberry Pi 4 with more memory.

-First-generation Raspberry Pi modules and Raspberry Pi Zero are not supported as they only include an ARMv6 CPU.
+First-generation Raspberry Pi modules and the first Raspberry Pi Zero are not supported as they only include an ARMv6 CPU.

 ### Workaround for poor performance